MatthewJParker/SmartThingsEdgeDrivers/enphase_envoy/readme.md

 Use my shared projects Edge channel to complete these steps:
 1. Enroll hub in my shared test driver Edge channel:  ?
 2. Choose to install driver 'Enphase_envoy'
+3. Ensure you have EdgeBridge installed to be able to get a token from enphase web site
+4. Change settings to point to your IQ Gateway
+5. Change settings to point to your EdgeBridge server
+6. Enter the serial number of your IQ Gateway by logining into [Enlighten Manager](https://enlighten.enphaseenergy.com/)
+7. THe serial number is seen when selecting "Full System" pull down
+#### Note: The IQ Gateway is accessed using a token key, so the intial authentication is performed over the enphase web portal.
+Once a Token Key is created it is a local access.
+### Token Key Alternative
+Because of the added complexity of maintaining an EdgeBridge I have created an alternative option to setup your key in the settings.
+This is split into two parts because the limitation of 255 chars for each text setting.
+If you leave this blank the default is to use the EdgeeBridge server approach.
+One thing to note is the key you get from enphase you need to follow these steps:
+- Login with your enphase login to the [Enphase Token Generator](https://entrez.enphaseenergy.com/) to generate a token
+- Split the token into two parts
+- Paste first half into parameter "Token First Part (Max 255 chars)" and second half into parameter "Token Second Part (Max 255 chars)"

 ### Enphase device discovery and SmartThings device creation
 Once the driver is installed to your hub, use the "Add device" from your mobile app.
 Scan for nearby devices.